-Public health guidance still encourages safe social distancing (6 feet apart) when in public.
-Cloth face coverings are required by Executive Order in all Maryland businesses, on public transit, and in outdoor public areas where social distancing cannot be observed.
+Public health guidance encourages safe social distancing (6 feet apart) when in public.
+Cloth face coverings are required by Executive Order for anyone 6 years and older in all Maryland businesses, on public transit, and in outdoor public areas where social distancing cannot be observed.
 The City has a limited supply of disposable face-masks available for residents.
 Pick-up is by request on Mondays, Wednesdays, and Fridays between 9 a.m. - 3 p.m.
 Call (301)-985-5000.

 - The Hogan Administration’s COVID-19 Response

 - COVID-19 Statement from Mayor Candace Hollingsworth(En Español)

 Free, non-appointment COVID-19 testing is available in the parking lot at the First United Methodist Church in Hyattsville, 6201 Belcrest Road.
 Hours of operation are Mondays, Thursdays and Saturdays, 9 a.m. - 3 p.m.
 As the testing takes place in tents that are exposed to the elements, the site may occasionally need to close for inclement weather.
 Sign up for City updates to receive alerts when the site is closing,